coincruze/docs/docs/about.md

 ### Transparent Performance Tracking

 Detailed analytics and real-time performance monitoring help you understand your trading bot's effectiveness and make data-driven adjustments.

-Remember, while our AI provides powerful tools, trading always carries inherent risks.
-We encourage users to start conservatively, continually educate themselves, and never invest more than they can afford to lose.